eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - Expected to be used for the application health check endpoint
 - If a wrong health check endpoint is set, the project will be stuck in starting state
 - If the health check endpoint is set, the context root will not be used to determine the project state

+#### HTTPS application
+`isHttps: <boolean>`
+- This value tells Codewind to use the HTTPS protocol when Codewind detects the application status and also when Codewind launches the application in a browser.
+- If your application supports HTTPS, set `isHttps` to `true`, and Codewind uses HTTPS instead of HTTP to detect application status and to open browser URLs.
+- The default value of this setting is `false`.

+#### **Internal application port**
+`internalPort: <string>`
+- Expected to be exposed, Codewind will not expose the port automatically
+- This value is used by Codewind in conjunction with the context root to determine the project state
+- If an incorrect port is set, the project will be stuck in starting state

+#### **Internal debug port**
+`internalDebugPort: <string>`
+- Only applicable to Microprofile, Spring and Node.js projects
+- Only applicable to a local installation of Codewind
+- Can be assigned to a non-exposed port, and Codewind will help expose the port for you
+- If the project is already in debug mode, the project will need to be restarted in debug mode again in order to pick up the new debug port
+- If the project is in run mode, the new debug port will be picked up and used the next time a restart in debug mode is done

 #### **Paths to ignore for file changes**
 `ignoredPaths: <string[]>`